Nicholas Pagon, Founder

 Carolyn Hesse began working part-time at Philadelphia Waterborne in March, 2017.

 Carolyn is formally trained as a fine artist, woodworker, and boat builder (Pennsylvania Academy of Fine Arts, Alfred University).
 She and Nick met while working at Independence Seaport Museum and have remained friends and colleagues.
-At Philadelphia Waterborne, Carolyn purchases all of the boat building materials, prepares the boat kits that the students use in schools, repairs any boats in the fleet, and helps run student “launch days.”
-Carolyn also works part-time with partner organizations Bartram’s Garden and Glen Foerd.
+Carolyn is Philadelphia Waterborne’s Shop Manager.
+She also works part-time with partner organizations Bartram’s Garden and Glen Foerd.

 Joanne Douglas began working with Philadelphia Waterborne as the Internship & Summer Programs Coordinator in 2017.
 Joanne holds a Bachelor of Arts in Political Science from the University of Pennsylvania and is working on a Master of Environmental Studies, also at the University of Pennsylvania.
 She is a science teacher at Jubilee School in West Philadelphia and works part-time with partner organizations Bartram’s Garden and Glen Foerd.
 At Philadelphia Waterborne, Joanne developed and implemented the first summer environmental internship program, which is a program housed at Bartram’s Garden and shared by numerous boatbuilding and environmental education programs across Philadelphia.
 This summer, Joanne will be running all of Philadelphia Waterborne’s summer programs.